 Neurology, General (Minnesota)

 The remaining weeks are spent on an inpatient neurologic service at Mayo Clinic Hospital — Rochester.
-You are expected to make daily rounds with the consultant and residents on the service and to present any patients you have seen.
-You are expected to follow the patients throughout their hospital stay.
+You are expected to make daily rounds with the consultant and residents on the service and present any patients you have seen.
+You are expected to follow patients throughout their hospital stay.

 You have the option to take overnight call, when many admissions typically occur.
 Evenings are otherwise free for independent study.
 You are encouraged to attend the numerous neurologic teaching sessions scheduled throughout the week.
 These include didactic sessions with Mayo Clinic Alix School of Medicine core clerkship students as well as Neurology Department clinical conferences, EMG and EEG seminars, and lectures in basic neurology for the residents.
 Special interests or requests may be met, if feasible.